 Bartogay Lake, reservoir in Almaty Region, Kazakhstan

-Bartogay Lake is a large artificial reservoir in the Almaty Region, located 186 kilometers east of the city in a valley surrounded by dry steppe land and mountain slopes.
-The water sits at about 1010 meters above sea level and displays a bright blue color that stands out dramatically against the reddish shores.
+Bartogay Lake is an artificial reservoir in the eastern part of Almaty Region, set in a valley between dry steppe land and mountain slopes.
+The water has a deep blue color that stands out against the reddish shores surrounding it.

 The community of curious travelers